-Net investment in capital assets totaling \$8,848,079, compares the original cost, less accumulated depreciation of the School District's capital assets, to long-term debt used to finance the acquisition of those assets.
+Net investment in capital assets totaling \$9,984,163, compares the original cost, less accumulated depreciation of the School District's capital assets, to long-term debt used to finance the acquisition of those assets, taking into consideration unspent bond proceeds on hand for the current bond issue.
 Capital assets also reflect investments in capital assets from operating funds.
 Most of the debt will be repaid from voter-approved property taxes collected as the debt service comes due.
-Restricted net position are reported separately to show legal constraints from debt covenants and enabling legislation that limit the School District's ability to use those net position for day-to-day operations.
-Restricted net position reflects the Debt Service fund balances less accrued interest on long-term debt as of June 30, 2016.
+Restricted net position is reported separately to show legal constraints from debt covenants and enabling legislation that limit the School District's ability to use those net position for day-to-day operations.
+Restricted net position reflects the Debt Service fund balances less accrued interest on long-term debt as of June 30, 2017, as well as the remaining proceeds from the District's bond issuance that are restricted for capital projects.
 Unrestricted net position reflects those assets available to the school district for use in its operation.

-The (\$16,566,237) in unrestricted net position of governmental activities represents the accumulated results of all past years' operations.
+The (\$16,443,887) in unrestricted net position of governmental activities represents the accumulated results of all past years' operations.
 The unrestricted net position balance enables the School District to meet working capital and cash flow requirements as well as to provide for future uncertainties.
 The operating results of the General Fund will have a significant impact on the change in unrestricted net position from year to year.

-The results of this year's operations for the School District as a whole are reported in the condensed statement of activities (Table 2), which shows the changes in net position for fiscal years 2014/2015 and 2015/2016.
+The results of this year's operations for the School District as a whole are reported in the condensed statement of activities (Table 2), which shows the changes in net position for fiscal years 2015/2016 and 2016/2017.
 Depreciation costs are not allocated to areas of activities but reflected in the Statement of Activities as unallocated.